NativeScript/developer-day-workshop/src/chapters/chapter3.md

     <Image [src]="kittens[7]" col="0" row="3" colSpan="2" stretch="aspectFill" class="img"></Image>
 </GridLayout>
 ```
-If you need elements 'docked' onto the top, bottom, and/or sides of your app interface, try a DockLayout:
+If you need elements 'docked' onto the top, bottom, and/or sides of your app interface, try a DockLayout by overwriting the GridLayout with this snippet:

 ```
 <DockLayout>